 By Lauren Clark

 We’re all for fixating on our lower halves in a good way, including building up a peachy behind with glute exercises (for which you’ll need one of our best resistance bands for women).
-But with the internet trying to make hip dips happen, all we really want to do is wiggle around to Shakira’s Hips Don’t Lie.
-That aside, read on for the truth...
+But with the internet trying to make hip dips happen, all we really want to do is wiggle around to Shakira’s "Hips Don’t Lie."
+That aside, read on for all of the hippy, dippy truth.

 What are hip dips?